PyJaipur/100DaysOfCode/gauravrock/README.md

 - completed the datacamp's intermediate to python for data science.(it was a great introduction in a very subtle and efficient way to get a glimpse of library like matplotlib and using hacker statistics to solve some data science problem) [here certificate](https://www.datacamp.com/statement-of-accomplishment/course/84d76fa4bda94d6669c16b1e19a36539e1e56046)
 ## Day - -7 : Jan 7th 2019
 -worked with python automation and establish it using Jupyter notebook.
+## Day - -8 : Jan 8th 2019
+#day8 It's almost 1 week in #100DaysOfCode  or #100DaysOfMLCode.
+Today, worked with understanding the basic Neural net & backpropagation techniques to derive more accuracy.